September 13-15, 2019 Friday at 2 PM – Sunday 2 PM

 2-5 PM: Check-in, reception, & informal picking time.

 Free to all: Introductory Old Time music session hosted by “Bound To Have a Little Fun”.
 Learn a few tunes, how to jam together and listen to an Old Time band up close.
-2-5 PM for this session.
-Promises to be a great introduction, refresher or warmup class for Old Time Music.
+3-5 PM for this session.
+Promises to be a great introduction, refresher or warm-up session for Old Time Music.
 Get your groove on!

 5-6 PM: WELCOME (Snacks, orientation, etc) Hoping you can all arrive by this time.
 The pizza Bar is open!
 Please bring your favorite toppings to share and we’ll do the rest!